As you’re starting and growing your health coaching business, you have an extremely valuable opportunity in front of you.

 And then to make matters worse, they incur damages because of this.

 When they come seeking some cash for the damages they’ve suffered, you might be in trouble.

-If you haven’t registered as an LLC or corporation, both your business AND personal assets are on the line.
+If you haven’t registered as an LLC or corporation, both your health coaching business and personal assets are on the line.